Art With Elders uses the power of art, creativity, and community to enrich the journey of aging.

 What We Do

 Additionally, we believe that showcasing the artistic achievements of elder artists helps to challenge the notion that aging is only about decline.
 Each year, artists submit their work for an annual, juried exhibit.
-After the opening reception for artists, family, friends, and caregivers, the exhibit then travels to several locations in the Bay Area, where it is viewed by more than 2000,000 people.
+After an opening reception for artists, family, friends, and caregivers, the exhibit travels to several locations around the Bay Area, where it is viewed by more than 2000,000 people.
 Artists are also featured in online exhibits throughout the year.